Page

 provides a 3-D tool that allows for rotation of the visualization.
 I've

-provided three salient views that I rotated so that their 2-D renderings provide
+provided four salient views that I rotated so that their 2-D renderings provide

 some information.